Gearbox > Manual gearbox selector rod oil seal change on Austin Mini

 Op 03

-Remove the grooved pin.
+Remove the roll pin.
 Use the pin punch (Tool17), the hammer and the multigrip pliers.

-Before hitting with the hammer, position a wooden block between the linkage and the gearbox casing (1st photo).
-This will prevent damage to the selector shaft.
+Before hitting with the hammer, position a wooden block between the gearbox linkage and the gearbox case (1st photo).
+This will prevent damage to the selector rod.

-Before hitting with the hammer, position a wooden block between the linkage and the gearbox casing (1st photo).
-This will prevent damage to the selector shaft.
+Before hitting with the hammer, position a wooden block between the gearbox linkage and the gearbox case (1st photo).
+This will prevent damage to the selector rod.

 Op 04

-Move the linkage to free up the workspace.
+Move the gearbox linkage to free up the workspace.
 Use a piece of string.

 Op 05